 - Yamamori Halal Teriyaki Sauce: This is an authentic Japanese teriyaki sauce that is halal-certified.
 It is a seasoning sauce for grilling that is easy to use and does not require marinating before cooking.
 It is recommended for dishes like chicken teriyaki and salmon teriyaki

 - Otafuku Teriyaki Sauce Halal: Otafuku Sauce Co., Ltd. produces a Teriyaki Sauce that is halal-certified.
 This sauce is described as thick and sweet, based on Japanese soy sauce.
-It is suitable for grilled dishes, both meat and fish and for marinating and stir-frying.
+It is suitable for grilled dishes, both meat, and fish, and for marinating and stir-frying.

 - Soy Vay Veri Veri Teriyaki Marinade & Sauce: This is a Kosher-certified teriyaki sauce that is also halal-friendly.
 It is known for its distinct Asian flavor accents and is made from high-quality ingredients such as soy sauce, expeller-pressed sesame oil, ginger, garlic, onion, and toasted sesame seeds.
-It is a versatile sauce that can be used as a marinade, dip, or sauce for various dishes
+It is a versatile sauce that can be used as a marinade, dip, or sauce for various dishes.

 - Waten Teriyaki Sauce: This brand offers a halal-certified teriyaki sauce made from soy sauce, ginger, sugar, and other halal ingredients.
 It is a popular household staple in many Asian homes and is used in dishes like yakitori (grilled chicken skewers).